UtahJimmy/utahjimmy.github.io/_projects/1_project.md

 Air Quality?
 Like Outside?
 ============

-Mention Air quality to people and they tacitly assume something related to the outdoors.
-But a lot of what we do can impact the air quality indoors, as well.
-There's the usual stuff you might expect:  cooking, cleaning, etc.  But also some things you would *not* expect:  making the bed, vacuuming, running your dryer.
+Mention "air quality" to people and they may tacitly assume you are talking about the outdoors.
+But a lot of what we do *indoors* impact the air quality of our homes, as well.
+There's the usual stuff you might expect:  cooking, cleaning, etc.  But also some things you would *not* expect:  making the bed, vacuuming, doing laundry.

-As something that's mostly (hopefully!) invisible, it's easy to ignore.
-Air quality, however, is higly dymanic and hyper-localized.
-You don't really notice until you can detect it, and people typically haven't been able to detect it from a available, affordable, and lack of easy-to-use systems.
-This was the motivation behind our project in 2017, and the subject of [some research](https://vdl.sci.utah.edu/publications/2018_imwut_maav/) I presented at UbiComp 2018 in Singapore.
+As something that's mostly (hopefully!) invisible, air quality can be easy to ignore.
+While invisible, it *is* higly dymanic and interconnected with the rest of you living space in ways you might not expect.
+Does the cooking in your kitchen affect your bedroom?
+How would you even know?

+Detecting air quality -- which boils down to measuring the concentrations of [small, airborne particulates](https://www.epa.gov/pm-pollution/particulate-matter-pm-basics) (those [2.5 microns and below](https://blissair.com/what-is-pm-2-5.htm), in our case) --- is something your average, everyday person hasn't been able to do from a lack of affordable or commercially available systems.
+This has [started to change](http://www.aqmd.gov/aq-spec) of late, but was the motivation behind our project in 2017.

 The System
 ============
 We hacked some [off-the-shelf Dylos air quality sensors](http://www.dylosproducts.com/ornodcproair.html) to add local datalogging and wireless transmission capabilities.
-This, by the way, was pretty non-trivial and [received it's own write-up](https://span.ece.utah.edu/pub/EpiFi.pdf) for a sensors conference.
+The software architecture behind this was *very* non-trivial and [received it's own write-up](https://span.ece.utah.edu/pub/EpiFi.pdf) for a sensors conference.

-We bought and modified about 20 of these senors, and arranged to deploy them in the homes of six asthmatic families.
-Each family would get three sensors that they could put anywhere they liked.
-We let them run for about a month to collect some baseline data, then followed up with a tablet interface so people could interactively view and annotate their data, along with a Google Home for making voice annotations.
+We bought and modified about 20 of these senors and arranged to deploy them in the homes of six asthmatic families.
+Each family would get three sensors to  place wherever they liked.
+We let these run for about a month to collect some baseline data, then followed up with a tablet interface so people could interactively view and annotate their data, along with a Google Home for making voice annotations.

 The Interface